Auto PII Tagging

 Troubleshooting

 In Collate, the auto-classification feature primarily applies the PII classification, tagging data as either Sensitive or Non-Sensitive.
-The General classification, which includes tags like Address, Name, etc., is not available in the Collate.
+The General classification, which includes tags like Address, Name, etc., is not available in Collate.
 This functionality is present in the Collate and is expected to be included in the open-source release starting from version 1.7.1.

 SSL: CERTIFICATE_VERIFY_FAILED